harricoder/mac-setup/README.md

 My OSX setup and dotfiles for >= Catalina (only for zsh).

 These are a collection of my personal dotfiles and configurations.
-There are plenty of other more 'shareable' repo's out there for dotfile usage (meaning I probably won't accept pull requests unless I really want the changes myself, nothing personal).
-There may be things/ideas worth copying here (I was heavily inspired by existing repo's on github) - so knock yourself out.
+There are plenty of other more 'shareable' repos out there for dotfile usage (meaning I probably won't accept pull requests unless I really want the changes myself, nothing personal).
+There may be things/ideas worth copying here (I was heavily inspired by existing repos on github) - so knock yourself out.

 The basic usage is quite simple, run `./osx_install` and it asks you if you want to execute each 'module'.
 This is however really structured in a way which